Explaining Digital Pathology Models via Clustering Activations: Results and Discussion

 To compare these two, we measured intersection over union (IoU) of the regions with positive class weight and positive GradCAM weight.
 We also measured the correlation of class weights with GradCAM weights.
 The results are shown in Tab.~\ref{tab:GradCAM_IOU}.
 We tried other CAM-based methods, such as GradCAM++ and HiResCAM, and the results are similar.

 Classes 2, 4, and 5 strongly correlate with GradCAM explanation heatmaps, which is consistent with how they highlight morphological features indicative of cancer.
-However, the average overlap of GradCAM with these classes is low, showing that our method provides more nuanced information.
+However, the average overlap between GradCAM and these classes is low, indicating that our method provides more nuanced information.
 A visual comparison is presented in Fig.~\ref{fig:comp_grad}, where green colour signifies a positive contribution to cancer positivity.